Chemaclass/chemaclass.com/content/blog/2022-09-25-the-beauty-of-leadership.md

 ### So, what about combining them all?

-> Leadership is a process of social influence, which maximizes the efforts of others toward the achievement of a goal.
+> "Leadership is a process of social influence, which maximizes the efforts of others toward the achievement of a goal."
+Kevin Kruse

 Key elements of this definition: